pallets/flask/docs/api.rst

    all the context local objects used in Flask.
 This is a documented instance and can be used by extensions and application code but the use is discouraged in general.

+   .. versionchanged:: 0.4

+   The request context is automatically popped at the end of the request for you.
+In debug mode the request context is kept around if exceptions happen so that interactive debuggers have a chance to introspect the data.
+With 0.4 this can also be forced for requests that did not fail and outside of `DEBUG` mode.
+By setting ``'flask._preserve_context'`` to `True` on the WSGI environment the context will not pop itself at the end of the request.
+This is used by the :meth:`~flask.Flask.test_client` for example to implement the deferred cleanup functionality.

+   You might find this helpful for unittests where you need the information from the context local around for a little longer.
+Make sure to properly :meth:`~werkzeug.LocalStack.pop` the stack yourself in that situation, otherwise your unittests will leak memory.